ucan-wg/spec/README.md

       }
     ]
   },
-  "dns:example.com": { // Not delegated
+  "dns:example.com": { // Not delegated, so no problem
     "crud/create": [
       {"type": "A"},
       {"type": "CNAME"},